gengelbeck/cleaning-data-programming-assignment1/README.md

 4. Labels the data set with descriptive variable names.

-5. Produces an independent tidy data set with the mean of each variable for each activity and each subject.
+5. Produces an independent tidy data set (har_activities_summary.txt) with the mean of each variable for each activity and each subject.

 * <b>Dataset</b>:  [20Mb]